List of preserved steam locomotives in Germany: Class 58

 The DRG's Class 58 includes various ex-state railway, goods train, tender locomotives with an axle arrangement of 1'E (Decapod).
 Because they were used by almost all the Länderbahn railway administrations (except Bavaria), they are often described as the first German Einheitslokomotiven, despite oft-repeated comments to the contrary.

 Class 58.2-3

 The Baden G 12 of the Royal Württemberg State Railways was based on the Prussian G 12.1 and a goods train locomotive class with a 1'E axle arrangement built by Henschel for the Royal Ottoman General Division of Military Railways (Kaiserlich Ottomanische Generaldirektion of the Militäreisenbahnen or C.F.O.A.).

 Class 58.10-21

 The Prussian G 12 was built for the Prussian state railways and was based on the Prussian G 12.1 and a goods train, locomotive with a 1'E axle arrangement built by Henschel for the Royal Ottoman General Division of Military Railways (Kaiserlich Ottomanische Generaldirektion of the Militäreisenbahnen or C.F.O.A.).

 Class 58.30

-Between 1956 and 1963, the Deutsche Reichsbahn (GDR) had 56 Class 58 locomotives fitted with a new-design boiler.
+Between 1956 and 1963, the Deutsche Reichsbahn (East Germany) had 56 Class 58 locomotives fitted with a new-design boiler.
 These Rekoloks were reclassified as DR Class 58.30.